stradichenko/PKB-theme/content/posts/markdown-boilerplate.md

 ## Conclusion

-This boilerplate demonstrates the range of markdown features and proper sidenote usage.
-Copy, adapt, and extend for your own documents.
-For practical applications, see our guides on [Digital Gardening](/posts/digital-garden/), [Personal Knowledge Management](/posts/personal-knowledge-base/), [Content Organization](/posts/content-organization/), and [Hugo Styling](/posts/hugo-styling-guide/).
+This boilerplate demonstrates the range of markdown features and proper sidenote usage {{< cite "johnson2019" "/bibtex/references.bib" "apa" "true" >}}.
+For practical applications and performance considerations {{< cite "miller2022" "/bibtex/references.bib" "chicago" "true" >}}, see our guides on Digital Gardening.
+As noted in seminal work {{< cite "johnson2019" "/bibtex/references.bib" "apa" "true" >}}, proper documentation is essential.